bustoutsolutions/siesta/README.md

 ## Installation

 Siesta requires Swift 3, so make sure you have [Xcode 8](https://developer.apple.com/xcode/downloads/).
+(Use the `swift-2.x` branches if you haven’t made the big migration yet.)

 ### CocoaPods